UKPLab/naacl2025-cove/README.md

 ## 5Pils-OOC dataset

 5Pils-OOC is a test dataset for out-of-context misinformation detection, derived from [5Pils](https://github.com/UKPLab/5pils) dataset.
 It contains 624 images, each paired with an accurate caption and an out-of-context caption.
 The dataset can be accessed in data/5pils-ooc/test.json.
 Instructions to download the images are the same as for 5Pils, and are explained in the next section.
+Like 5Pils, the dataset is released under a CC-BY-SA-4.0 license.

 ## Usage - prepare datasets